UniversalDependencies/docs/_ps/feat/Mood.md

 or in compound forms to express the potential mood.

 #### Formation
-* imperfective conditional: past imperfective stem + ending ای- _-ây_
+* imperfective conditional: past imperfective stem + ending لای- _-ë́lây_
-* perfective conditional: past perfective stem + ending ای- _-ây_
+* perfective conditional: past perfective stem + ending لای- _-ëlây_

 #### Simple conditional use
 The conditional form is used to express irreal conditions and their consequences.